SDreadnoug2/picker-frontend/README.md

 If you would just like to run the project in browser without building, the script npm run dev can also be run to launch the app on a local host.

-This is obviously an open source project, and there is potential to build off of it, please let me know if you do!
+Please let me know if there's any way I could enhance this project, and feel free to fork :)

 Nicholas